 Spring is here, and if you are like me, you’re beginning to get into a summer slowdown mode.
 What that means to “Betty” is easier recipes that take less time, with an eye on keeping the calories down.
 This week, I have two recipes that take little time and preparation.
 The results are a delicious meal.
 Try Maple Mustard Pork Chops served with Boiled Asparagus dressed up with Balsamic Vinegar and Parmesan for the main course.
 Pair your main course with a Prosecco cocktail.

 - Salt and pepper to taste

 Maple Mustard Sauce

-1. Heat oil in a medium skillet at medium high heat.
-Season the pork with salt and pepper.
-Add the chops in the hot pan and cook until golden brown, about 2 minutes per side.
+- Heat oil in a medium skillet at medium-high heat, and season the pork with salt and pepper.
+Add the chops to the hot pan and cook until golden brown, about 2 minutes per side.

-2. In a small bowl, whisk together the sauce ingredients until the cornstarch dissolves.
-Add to pork, bring to a simmer until the pork is just cooked through and the sauce has thickened, about 5 minutes.
+- In a small bowl, whisk together the sauce ingredients until the cornstarch dissolves.
+Add to pork, and bring to a simmer until the pork is just cooked through and the sauce has thickened (about 5 minutes).

-1. Prepare the Asparagus by washing and pop off the woody stem at the bottom of the asparagus.
+- Prepare the asparagus by washing and popping off the woody stem at the bottom.
 Use a large skillet so the asparagus will lay evenly in the pan.
 Add enough salted water to cover the asparagus and bring to a rolling boil.
 Place the asparagus in the pan and cook uncovered for 4 minutes.

-2. Drain and place asparagus on a cloth towel and scatter ice cubes on top.
+- Drain and place the asparagus on a cloth towel and scatter ice cubes on top.

-3. In the same pan, heat butter over medium high heat.
-When hot, stir in vinegar.
+- In the same pan, heat butter over medium-high heat.
+When hot, stir in the vinegar.
 Add the asparagus back into the pan to coat and warm the asparagus for serving (about 2 minutes).
 Do not overcook to keep the asparagus crisp.
 Add salt and pepper to taste.